Synthetify/synthetify-protocol/docs/docs/stats.md

 ### Collateral structure

-In the graph, we can observe the live-changing debt and its distribution.
+In the graph, we can observe the debt changing in real time and its distribution.

 ![Stats-collateral](/img/docs/statsCollateral.png)